Reprisals against commentators on the Charlie Kirk assassination: Education

 Two school districts in Texas have fired two teachers and placed a third on administrative leave for making comments online about Kirk's death.
 Both districts said the comments of the fired employees did not reflect the values of their schools.
 According to Texas governor Greg Abbott, nearly 300 teachers in the state are under investigation for speech criticizing Kirk.
 A student at Texas Tech University was recorded arguing with another student holding a "RIP Charlie Kirk" sign stating at one point "Yeah, fuck your homie dead" and appearing to touch the MAGA hat the student was wearing.
 She was later expelled from the university and arrested on misdemeanor assault with Governor Abbott and the Texas Tech Board of Regents Chairman condemning her behavior.
 A student at Texas State University was expelled for mocking Kirk's death, with a video showing him saying, "Charlie Kirk got hit in the neck, bitch", and mimicking Kirk's death by slapping himself in the neck.

 On October 2, 2025, the Rutgers University chapter of Turning Point USA launched a petition against Rutgers professor Mark Bray, calling for the university to fire him.
 The petition referred to him as "Dr. Antifa" and called him an "outspoken, well-known antifa member".
 Members of the chapter also called him "a financier of Antifa".
 Bray responded saying: "I've never been part of an antifa group, and I'm not currently.
 There's an effort underway to paint me as someone who is doing the things that I've researched, but that couldn't be further from the truth."
 The petition was posted after the assassination, when Jack Posobiec referred to him as a "domestic terrorist professor" on X. After Fox News publicized the petition, Bray received death threats and his home address was made public, and he and his wife, who also teaches at Rutgers, decided to flee with their two young children to Spain where Rutgers had said they could continue to teach remotely.
 Their first attempt to fly to Spain was blocked after they went through security at the airport because someone cancelled their reservation, but they succeeded the next day.
 The Rutgers chapter denied supporting doxxing or harassment.

+A professor at Emory University was fired after she posted "good riddance" in response to the assassination.
+Georgia Representative Buddy Carter had called for her termination from the university after seeing her Facebook posts, and threatened to cancel federal grants to Emory University.
+The University Senate's Committee for Open Expression denounced the termination, characterizing it as "the sort of viewpoint discrimination that the [university's] Open Expression Policy expressly rejects."